bjornblomqvist/burp/README.markdown

 # Burp

-_The Big Universal Rubik's cube Processor_

-Until we figure out how solve a Rubiks cube your welcome to use Burp as a CMS.

-### Why Burp?

-We think most CMS are some where between bad and awful!

-So we created a new one in hope that we and others would like it.
-We have 3 guiding goals that help us stay away from bad and awful.

-- Don't hinder the developer.
-- Don't try to solve everything.
-- Don't be ugly.
+**A CMS that gets out of your way!**

+Burp has 3 guiding goals.

+- Keep it simple
+- Look nice
+- Library not framework

 ## Screenshots